pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

             ```yaml
             mysql-instances:
-              - source-id: "mysql-replica-01"        # Corresponds to the `id` of the checkpoint information
+              - source-id: "mysql-replica-01"        # Corresponds to the `id` of the checkpoint information.
                 meta:
                   binlog-name: "mysql-bin.000123"    # Corresponds to the `binlog_name` in the checkpoint information, excluding the part of `|000001`.
-                  binlog-pos: 15847                  # Corresponds to `binlog_pos` in the checkpoint information
+                  binlog-pos: 15847                  # Corresponds to `binlog_pos` in the checkpoint information.

               - source-id: "mysql-replica-02"
                 meta: